Sichii/Chaos-Server/docs/articles/WorldOptions.md

 level you will stop
 gaining experience.

+### ClearOrangeBarTimerSecs

+This is the amount of time in seconds after the last orange bar message was sent to an aisling where the server will clear the orange bar.

+### SleepAnimationTimerMins

+This is the amount of time in minutes after an aisling's last action where the server will play the sleep animation.

 ### MinimumAislingAc

 This is the minimum amount of AC a player can have. damage formulas can be changed, but with the default damage formula,